 Communication goes both ways.
 Let the adjuster know you expect the same timely communications.
 If the adjuster receives a surprise letter of representation from a lawyer or a medical report obtaining significant new information, the adjuster should be sharing it with you.
 If the adjuster knows you expect to be kept in the loop on a timely basis, he/she will do so.

 In addition to calling the adjuster whenever you have new information, provide the adjuster with all information at your disposal to assist the claim.
 If the employee is going to be off work longer than the state waiting period, know how many weeks of earnings history are needed, and provide it on the appropriate state form without the adjuster having to ask for it.
 If the adjuster will need a job description to assist in getting the employee back to work, forward it to the adjuster before the adjuster has to ask for it.

-By providing the information the adjuster needs with the minimal of delay, the adjuster will began to think of you as their favorite client/employer/insured, and the good will results in your files getting the adjuster’s attention first.
+By providing the information the adjuster needs with the minimum of delay, the adjuster will begin to think of you as their favorite client/employer/insured, and the goodwill results in your files getting the adjuster’s attention first.

 5. A *Real* Return-to-Work Program

 Adjusters understand better than anyone the sooner the employee returns to work, the easier it will be to resolve the claim.
 Plan ahead when you have an employee off work due to an injury.
 Ask for the return-to-work restrictions immediately after the employee’s first medical visit.
 If you can accommodate modified duty for the employee, do so.
 It will make the adjuster appreciate you and your company (and it will save your company a lot of money in the long run).
 If you cannot accommodate the first set of restrictions placed on the employee, keep in touch with the adjuster and as soon as the medical provider raises the restrictions to a level you can accommodate, do so.

 6. The Magic Words – Please and Thank You